blackfyre/flsun.community/src/guide/README.md

 There are a couple of options here:

 - Setting up Repetier
-- Or use a RaspberryPi with Octoprint instead.
+- Or use a RaspberryPi with [Octoprint](https://octoprint.org/) instead.
 It's better.
   - No more SD card
   - GCODE console
-  - lots of usability improving pl
+  - lots of usability improving plugins

 ### Setting up repetier